 Pray to the Lord on behalf of your city.
 Ask for great and good things to happen for the city.
 Evidently God is not indifferent to its welfare.
 One reason he is not is this: In the welfare of the city his people find welfare.

 This does not mean we give up our exile orientation.
 In fact we will do most good for this world by keeping a steadfast freedom from its beguiling attractions.
-We will serve our city best by getting our values from the “city which is to come” (Hebrews 13:14).
+We will serve our city best by getting our values from the “city that is to come” (Hebrews 13:14).
 We will do our city most good by calling as many of its citizens as we can to be citizens of the “Jerusalem above” (Galatians 4:26).

 Let’s live so that the natives will want to meet our King.